kayaoglutuncay/max78000/src/system-power-clocks-reset.md

     <td>W1O</td>
     <td>0</td>
     <td><strong>UART3 (LPUART0) Reset</strong><br>
     Write 1 to reset.
 This field is cleared by hardware when the reset is complete.
-See Device Resets for additional information.</td>
+See <a href="#device-resets">Device Resets</a> for additional information.</td>
   </tr>
   <tr>
     <td>3</td>